AbhaRamchandani/Data-Modeling-with-Postgres/README.md

 (i) define fact and dimension tables for a star schema for a particular analytic focus (ii) write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

-# Available information
-#1 - Data Sets - Song and Log
+# Available Data Sets - Song and Log
-Under a data folder, were were provided 2 kinds of datasets.
+Under a data folder, 2 kinds of datasets were provided.
 Both the datasets contained files in JSON format, in a folder structure.

-#2 - Schema design in the form of fact and dimension tables
+# Helpful Templates
+The following jupyter notebooks were easy to use templates to build the project step-by-step - (1) "test.ipynb" displays the first few rows of each table to let you check your database.
+(2) "etl.ipynb" reads and processes a single file from song_data and log_data and loads the data into your tables.
+This notebook contains detailed instructions on the ETL process for each of the tables.
+Note: These Notebooks are a good help to build the project but are not required.
+So these are not available under this repository.

+# Setup Instructions
+For this project, I used the Udacity workspace even though I set up Postgres and Jupyter Notebook to run locally while following the lessons.

+There was no set-up required while using the Udacity workspace, but I made sure that I imported all the relevant libraries, set up appropriate connections to the database and restart kernels at the right time.
+Performing these steps at the right times was important while working through the commands in etl.ipynb

+I have used etl.ipynb to come up with the commands to read data.
+As I was working through this file, I updated sql_queries.py for relevant queries.
+As I completed each of the 5 steps in etl.ipynb, I tested them using test.ipynb.

+Once all the steps in etl.ipynb were completed successfully, I completed etl.py for processing the data sets.

+# Schema Design
 Fact Table
     "songplays" - records in log data associated with song plays i.e. records with page NextSong songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent